Charlie Phil Rosenberg: Life after boxing

 In the early 1930s, Rosenberg served a jail term as a result of racketeering in the poultry industry in the Bronx.

 In the late 1930s, Charley became an insurance salesman and stayed in the field for the next thirty years.
 In his later years, he managed several restaurants.
 Rosenberg died on March 12, 1976, at Jewish Memorial Hospital in New York City.
 He was survived by wife Elsie, a brother and two sisters.

 Rosenberg's professional record in 65 bouts: won 33 (7 KOs), drew 8, lost 17, 7 no-decisions.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

-All newspaper decisions are officially regarded as “no decision” bouts and are not counted as a win, loss or draw.
+All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

 Unofficial record

-Record with the inclusion of newspaper decisions to the win/loss/draw column.
+Record with the inclusion of newspaper decisions in the win/loss/draw column.